Welcome!

 Try these Low-impact Knee-strengthening Exercises at Home

 Knee pain can strike anywhere at any time.
-However, we can use the low-impact knee-strengthening exercises above to not only assist in reducing knee pain but prevent injury as well.
+However, we can use the low-impact knee-strengthening exercises above not only to assist in reducing knee pain but also to prevent injury.

 Perform them at home and at your own pace a few times a week to give your joints the support they need to thrive.